 HVAC service manager, $71,176 average salary

-Where HVAC Technicians Are in High Demand
+Where Are HVAC Technicians in High Demand?

-• Florida: Hurricanes, school and healthcare facilities.
+• Florida: Hurricanes, school and healthcare buildings.

-• California: Wildfires, transportation, energy and utility upgrades.
+• California: Wildfires, transportation, energy and utility projects.

 • Texas: Hurricanes, energy, utility and other infrastructure projects.

-• New York: Residential and infrastructure upgrades.
+• New York: Residential and infrastructure projects.

 • Illinois: Companies moving to the Chicago area.